vogelino/planerinnenfuerdwe/README.md

-# PlanerInnen für Deutsche Wohnen & Co enteignen
+# PlanerInnen für Deutsche Wohnen & Co Enteignen

-This repository contains the frontend of the PlanerInnen für Deutsche Wohnen & Co enteignen open letter.
+This repository contains the frontend of the PlanerInnen für Deutsche Wohnen & Co Enteignen open letter.
 It is built using [Next.js](https://nextjs.org/) and TypeScript.

 ## Getting started